pact-foundation/pact_broker-client/README.md

       [--ignore=IGNORE]
               # The pacticipant name to ignore.
 Use once for each pacticipant
                 being ignored.
 A specific version can be ignored by also specifying a --version after the pacticipant name option.
+The environment variable PACT_BROKER_CAN_I_DEPLOY_IGNORE may also
+                be used to specify a pacticipant name to ignore, with commas to separate multiple pacticipant names if necessary.
   -l, [--latest=[TAG]]
               # Use the latest pacticipant version.
 Optionally specify a TAG
                 to use the latest version with the specified tag.